 Peter’s implicit suggestion that the Old Testament be given roughly the same authority as Jesus is the same mindset as those who believe that every part of the Bible has the same authority.
 What can happen with a flat reading of the Bible is that Jesus’s teaching of enemy love and nonviolence in the Sermon on the Mount can be conveniently ignored, since we can find divine sanction for violence in the Old Testament.
 In other words, Jesus can be overruled by Moses and Elijah.

-Peter was rebuked, God removed Moses and Elijah, leaving only Jesus and said “Listen to Him!”
-While Moses (the Law) and Elijah (the Prophets) were authorized to speak for God in their day, disciples of Jesus are to take their marching orders directly from Jesus and from Jesus alone.
+Peter was rebuked, God removed Moses and Elijah, leaving only Jesus, and said “Listen to Him!”
+While Moses (the Law) and Elijah (the Prophets) were authorized to speak for God in their day, disciples of Jesus are to take their marching orders directly from Jesus and from Jesus alone (Hebrews 1:1-2).

 Put In Their Place

 While the Law and Prophets had a place in history, it was temporary and is outshone by Jesus’s much greater and permanent authority.
+All authority, not some, all authority is given to Jesus (Matthew 28:18, Daniel 7:14).
 Followers of Jesus are therefore not to consider either the Law or the Prophets (Old Testament) to be permanent independent authorities set alongside Jesus, but must be rather understood entirely in light of, and in dependence upon Jesus.
 Moses and Elijah disappeared, and God said, “Listen to Jesus!”
 There’s now no possibility of Jesus being upstaged or countermanded by the Old Testament.
 Jesus is alone, and Jesus is all in all.